 Taking Laxatives, Stool Softeners, or Glycerin Suppositories

-Examples of medicines include:
+Examples of medications include:

-Polyethylene glycol 3350
+- Polyethylene glycol 3350

-works by attaching sensors to the body.
-These sensors give you information about your muscles.
+Biofeedback may be effective in certain conditions.
 By working with a therapist, you learn how to control certain muscles that can help you to move your bowels.

 Treating Underlying Conditions

 Work with your doctor to treat other conditions that may be causing your constipation.